Erwin Helmchen

 Erwin Helmchen (10 May 1907 – 8 June 1981) was a German footballer who played as a striker.
-He is the most prolific goalscorer in recorded history according to RSSSF with at least 989 goals scored in 582 official matches.
-He is also the second goalscorer in league matches with over 720 goals, the second-most prolific goalscorer for a single team with at least 667 goals and the goalscorer with most career hat-tricks with at least 142.
+He was the most prolific goalscorer in recorded history according to RSSSF with at least 989 goals scored in 582 official matches, until Cristiano Ronaldo surpassed him in 2026.
+He is also the second highest goalscorer in league matches with over 720 goals, the second-most prolific goalscorer for a single team with at least 667 goals, and the goalscorer with most career hat-tricks with at least 142.

 Club career

 FV Brandenburg Cottbus

 Helmchen started his career at FV Brandenburg Cottbus in 1923, at the age of 16.
-In Lower Lusatia, he took part with the FV Brandenburg in the finals of the South Eastern German football championship.
+In Lower Lusatia, he played for FV Brandenburg in the finals of the South Eastern German football championship.
 However, the Breslau clubs Sportfreunde Breslau and Breslauer SC 08 dominated the competition.
 He scored at least 104 goals in 70 official games.